tonytrawl/WatchTowarr/README.md

 ## Download

-Grab the latest **`WatchTowarr.exe`** from the [**Releases**](../../releases/latest) page.
+Grab the latest **`GuardTowarr.exe`** from the [**Releases**](../../releases/latest) page.
 That's it, no install, no dependencies, no Python required.

 > **Heads up:** Because the `.exe` isn't code-signed, Windows SmartScreen may warn you on first launch.
 Click **More info → Run anyway**.

 ## Get started in under a minute

-1. Download and run **`WatchTowarr.exe`**.
+1. Download and run **`GuardTowarr.exe`**.
 It starts in the background with a tray icon (no console window).
-2. Right-click the tray icon → **Open WatchTowarr**, or browse to **http://localhost:8787**.
+2. Right-click the tray icon → **Open GuardTowarr**, or browse to **http://localhost:8787**.
 3. A setup prompt walks you through your service addresses and API keys.
 Don't use one of the services?
 Just toggle it off and it won't bug you again.
 4. Done.
-WatchTowarr keeps watching in the background.
+GuardTowarr keeps watching in the background.

 ## Where to run it

-WatchTowarr was built to run on your **main PC, not your server**.
+GuardTowarr was built to run on your **main PC, not your server**.
 The whole point is catching downtime, and a monitor running *on* the server goes down *with* the server.
 Running it on your everyday machine means it can actually tell you when the server or a service becomes unreachable.

 You can run it on your server if that suits you better, it just works best off-box.